Virginia jail ends ‘God Pod’ after Muslim inmates sue

 A judge in federal court in Alexandria heard arguments Friday on whether the Life Learning Program implemented by a jail chaplain violated constitutional prohibitions against establishment of religion.

-Inmates said those in the “God Pod” received preferred status like their own cell and use of a television and microwave.
+Inmates said those in the “God Pod” received preferred status such as their own cell and use of a television and microwave.

 Jail officials acknowledged the program was built on biblical principles but said it was open to all faiths.